grafana/grafana/docs/sources/auth/generic-oauth.md

 Grafana also attempts to map teams through OAuth as described below.

 Check for the presence of groups using the [JMESPath](http://jmespath.org/examples.html) specified via the `groups_attribute_path` configuration option.
 The JSON used for the path lookup is the HTTP response obtained from querying the UserInfo endpoint specified via the `api_url` configuration option.
-After evaluating the `groups_attribute_path` JMESPath expression, the result needs to return a comma delimited string with group_id's.
+After evaluating the `groups_attribute_path` JMESPath expression, the result should be a string array of groups.

 See [JMESPath examples](#jmespath-examples) for more information.